Tropical Geometric Variation of Phylogenetic Tree Shapes: Trees, Tree Spaces, and Tropical Geometry

-Previous work has shown that the optimization solution is tractable under certain conditions and assumptions.
+Previous work has shown that solutions to statistical optimization problems are tractable under certain conditions and assumptions.
 For example, under uniform distributivity, the optimization of parsimony-based objective functions is known to be an NP-complete Steiner tree problem \citep{FOULDS198243}.
 Various restrictions of the Steiner tree problem (e.g., the minimum spanning tree problem) can be solved in polynomial time \citep{juhl2014geosteiner}.
-In biological applications where the data and specific problem of study allow certain distributional assumptions (e.g., identifiability of mixture distributions), statistical methods can be easy and computationally efficient to implement \citep{allman2008phylogenetic, long2015identifiability, rhodes2012identifiability}.
+In biological applications where the data and specific problem of study allow certain distributional assumptions (e.g., identifiability of mixture distributions), statistical methods can be easy and computationally efficient to implement \citep[e.g.,][]{allman2008phylogenetic,long2015identifiability,rhodes2012identifiability}.
 The focus of this paper, however, is on the number of tree topologies (\ref{eq:num_top}) and their occurrences within tree spaces.

 \begin{definition} For a phylogenetic tree $T$ with $N$ leaves labeled by $[N]$, and with branch length $b_e \in \R_{\geq 0}$ associated to each edge $e$ in $T$, its {\em tree metric} is the map

 where $P_{\{ i,j \}}$ is the unique path between leaves $i$ and $j$. \end{definition}